Upgrade

 If you’re currently operating a Couchbase Server cluster on Community Edition, you can upgrade it to Enterprise Edition by way of a rolling online upgrade.
 This involves switching out the Community Edition nodes with fresh, net-new Enterprise Edition nodes.
 Both swap rebalance and remove and rebalance methods are supported.
 Delta Recovery is not supported since the new nodes must be fresh Enterprise Edition installations without any pre-existing Community Edition data remaining on them.

 The Enterprise Edition nodes must be running the same version number of Couchbase Server as the Community Edition nodes that they’re replacing, otherwise the upgrade may fail.
-This means you can not upgrade to a newer version of Couchbase Server while also upgrading to Enterprise Edition during the same rolling upgrade.
+This means you can not upgrade to a later version of Couchbase Server while also upgrading to Enterprise Edition during the same rolling upgrade.

 For example, if you wanted to upgrade from Couchbase Server 6.6 Community Edition to Couchbase Server 7.6 Enterprise Edition, the process would look like the following:

-Couchbase Server clusters must be run either entirely on Enterprise Edition nodes or entirely on Community Edition nodes.
+• Couchbase Server clusters must be run either entirely on Enterprise Edition nodes or entirely on Community Edition nodes.

-Once you have upgraded 1 node to Enterprise Edition, you must upgrade all the other nodes before the cluster is considered as being in a steady, supportable state. -
+Once you have upgraded 1 node to Enterprise Edition, you must upgrade all the other nodes before the cluster is considered as being in a steady, supportable state.

-CE does not support index service rebalancing.
+• CE does not support index service rebalancing.
 When the cluster is running with 1 or more CE nodes, then the indexes hosted on nodes being removed may be lost.

-Users can create equivalent indexes (the same index with a different name) on different nodes to avoid loss of index capability. -
+Users can create equivalent indexes (the same index with a different name) on different nodes to avoid loss of index capability.

-If a rolling online upgrade to Enterprise Edition is not possible in your environment, contact Couchbase for assistance.
+• If a rolling online upgrade to Enterprise Edition is not possible in your environment, contact Couchbase for assistance.

+See Upgrade Procedure-Selection for a list of procedures that can be used when upgrading from Community Edition to Enterprise.
 Graceful Failover for Data Service nodes, with Delta Recovery, is not supported for such upgrades: instead you should use removal, addition, and swap rebalance for all nodes.

 Node-Naming and Upgrade